Judge faces new allegations as Ukraine tackles corruption

-KIEV Ukraine is looking into new allegations against a prominent judge who recently returned from suspension imposed under a government drive to root out corruption.
+KIEV (Reuters) - Ukraine is looking into new allegations against a prominent judge who recently returned from suspension imposed under a government drive to root out corruption.

 Judge Artur Yemelianov was suspended for three months from January until April this year after state prosecutors opened a criminal investigation against him related to how commercial law cases were allocated to judges.